Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: Transition probabilities for different types of gravitational wave templates

 \subsection{Periodic linearly polarized gravitational wave}

 In this subsection, we consider a periodic gravitational wave with linear polarization.
 The analytical form of the gravitational perturbation indicating a linearly polarized gravitational wave reads

 The amplitude $h_{jk}(t)$ varies periodically with a single frequency $\Omega$.
 In order to obtain the transition probabilities we shall make use of the form of $h_{jk}$ from eq.(\ref{lin_pol}) and substitute it back in eq.(s)(\ref{10a}-\ref{10}) and obtain the transition amplitudes.
-Using eq.(\ref{prob}), it is now possible to write down all of the possible transition probabilities from the obtained transition amplitudes as
+Using eq.(\ref{prob}), it is now possible to write down all of the physically possible transition probabilities from the obtained transition amplitudes (where we got rid of the transitions for which $\omega$ is negative as they are not possible physically)

 When a real experimental observation is done then the observational time is finite, therefore we can regularize the Dirac delta function as $\delta(\omega)=\left[ \int_{-\frac{T}{2}}^{\frac{T}{2}} dt~~ e^{i \omega t} \right] = T$.
-It is now possible to write down all of the possible transition rates as (after getting rid of the unphysical part in the transition probabilities)
+It is now possible to write down all of the possible transition rates (after getting rid of the unphysical part in the transition probabilities)

 From the above expressions we can easily find the resonant frequencies and amplitudes of the transitions between the different modified states.
 Note that for an ordinary harmonic oscillator, there is only one transition $P_{0\rightarrow 2}$ at resonant frequency $\Omega=2 \omega$.
 Now in this paper, we consider the general form of the LQGUP containing both the linear and quadratic contributions in momentum and get four transitions namely $P_{0^\beta\rightarrow 1^\beta}$, $P_{0^\beta\rightarrow 2^\beta}$, $P_{0^\beta\rightarrow 3^\beta}$ and $P_{0^\beta\rightarrow 4^\beta}$.
 Among them $P_{0^\beta\rightarrow 1^\beta}$ and $P_{0^\beta\rightarrow 3^\beta}$ take place at frequencies $\Omega= \omega(1+3 \gamma m \omega \hbar)$ and $\Omega = \omega(3+18 \gamma m \omega \hbar)$.
 Here the amplitudes of the transitions are proportional to $\alpha^2$.
 Therefore, only the linear contributions of momentum to the GUP are seen in these two transitions.
 On the other hand the transitions $P_{0^\beta\rightarrow 2^\beta}$ and $P_{0^\beta\rightarrow 4^\beta}$ occur due to both the GUP parameters $\alpha $ and $\beta$.
 These show resonances at frequencies $\Omega= \omega(2+9\gamma m \omega \hbar)$ and $\Omega = \omega (4+30 \gamma m \omega \hbar)$ retain the terms linear and quadratic of both the parameters $\alpha$ and $\beta$.